 Entrepreneurs from all nationalities can apply for a UK Tier 1 entrepreneur visa to enter the UK.
-In recent years, the number of applicants for UK Tier 1 entrepreneur visa has increased – so much so that the UKVI felt the need to introduce a Genuine Entrepreneur Test for all such applicants.
+In recent years, the number of applicants for UK Tier 1 entrepreneur visa has increased, so the UKVI felt the need to introduce a Genuine Entrepreneur Test for all such applicants.

 - They must have access to minimum funds - either £200,000 or £50,000